 Do you know the best way of dealing with the speed at which time keeps passing by year after year?
 It is truly believing you are living the kind of lifestyle you want.
 And this week, is our nomad living anniversary, or simply we call it; our 5 year Nomadaversary.
 Our last day of conventional life was Jan 2, 2015.

 Year 1: The Year of Uncertainty and What The Hell Are We Doing?

--We spent a year having a blast traveling to 10 countries, all of which were new to us, except for Thailand where we were married 10 years earlier.
+We spent a year having a blast traveling to 10 countries, all of which were new to us, except for Thailand where we were married 10 years earlier.

 Year 1 we often felt entirely out of control and stressed, usually it was because we were exhausted by all the work we did to finalize our departure.
 Funny thing is --we probably would have enjoyed it more, but logic got into our heads with Ill-fated questions like: “How do we behave in this new world?”
 “Who are we in this new life?” and the dreaded and “what are we going to do the rest of our lives?”

-- Big lesson in 2015 - We need to get out of our heads and stop the future expectations self-talk and just embrace what is in front of us.
+Big lesson in 2015 - We need to get out of our heads and stop the future expectations self-talk and just embrace what is in front of us.

 Year 2: Less Travel - Let's Figure This New Life Out

-- We discovered the joy and value of slow travel- living somewhere for a more extended period is much better for us – mentally, physically, to be able to work online, to establish routines, to exercise – for everything.
+We discovered the joy and value of slow travel- living somewhere for a more extended period is much better for us – mentally, physically, to be able to work online, to establish routines, to exercise – for everything.
 Ideally 2-3 months stay in each place was ideal for us.

 Living/working together as a couple -We had to learn who we were, in this new nomadic life and working and living together pretty much 24/7.
 The first year we fought a lot, in year 2 we found our groove.
 Oddly, we had such different lives in our past life, although our values are the completely the same.

 We fell in love with Colombia and planned to make it more a home-base so we could work, spend time with friends and explore the whole country slowly.

-- We got inspired like hell with incredible people and talks while attending the World Domination Summit for the 3rd time in a row, and sadly we lost a big source of inspiration in my life - my cousin Colin who lost his 9 year fight with cancer while we're there.
+We got inspired like hell with incredible people and talks while attending the World Domination Summit for the 3rd time in a row, and sadly we lost a big source of inspiration in my life - my cousin Colin who lost his 9 year fight with cancer while we're there.

-- We discovered the world of Experteering – Volunteering our career skills to social enterprises and we worked in Northern India with MovingWorlds
+We discovered the world of Experteering – Volunteering our career skills to social enterprises and we worked in Northern India with MovingWorlds

 We ASK all the time – we do it for survival, it is not a sign of weakness.
 We ask for opportunities to work, to connect with people that can help us on our journey, to get reviews for our website, to do a work exchange, and applying for many pet sitting jobs to reduce our cost and enjoy living with pets while we work online.
-You don’t need our lifestyle to enjoy and benefit from the Exchange Economy.
+You don’t need our lifestyle to enjoy and benefit from the exchange economy.
 These are some of our best tips!

 Year 3: Comfort In Our Own Skin

-I found a love of a ‘new’ career: I (Dorene) realized when I walked away from my past marketing career in Canada, I really missed aspects of it – coaching, working diret with people, and helping entrepreneurs with all aspects of their business.
+I found a love of a ‘new’ career: I (Dorene) realized when I walked away from my past marketing career in Canada, I really missed aspects of it – coaching, working directly with people, and helping entrepreneurs with all aspects of their business.
 Troy was creating videos for travel clients, now we added marketing consulting to our services, since it was happening organically anyway, it made sense to focus my work time here.
 As a result we started our business Travel Life Media.

 My Spanish and I (Dorene) got past a lot of baggage and limiting beliefs in learning a new language – My Spanish is getting much better after getting out of my own way.
 (Troy definitely needs to get back into lessons.)

 We worked on some of the most rewarding projects in our lives in Colombia.
 We worked on a marketing and video project with a foundation to protect the Colombian rivers.
 We also helped ex-criminals in Bogota with a video about how they give back now and make an honest living.

 We helped our friends and entrepreneurs with their new lifestyle design and moved and started a travel business in Nicaragua.
 If you want to relax this is the place for you!
 Check it out.

 We petsat for our friends on one our most favorite places on earth an incredible organic farm on Ometepe Island in Nicaragua and ‘delivered’ and cared for baby chicks through a tropical storm!

 I stopped caring what people think.
 I used to get offended with names like: gypsy, bohemian, or nomad (or even retired) from friends and family.
 Now I don't.
 I worked hard in my 20 year career and these terms bring up feelings from the past - like I'm not a hard working human being, but they are just labels, and I am labeling this lifestyle however I want.

 Year 4: The year of what was physically possible

 Big physical goals achieved: This was a massive year for Troy, he committed to running in a BIG WAY! – And ran 4 Marathons in 12 months, topping it all off with running the NYC marathon just this last November.
 And he did this turning 49.
 He wasn't always a runner,in fact he only took it up seriously a couple years ago.

 Finding new inspirations, new people and communities- We decided to participate in some new conferences to spark some new ideas.
-We connected with location independents who live a nomadic life vs settle life at the 7 in 7 conference and we spent time working on all levels of our health, work, soul and vitality at the integrated life retreat.
+We connected with location independents who live a nomadic life vs. settle life at the 7 in 7 conference and we spent time working on all levels of our health, work, soul and vitality at the integrated life retreat.

 Our new business venture is challenging the hell out of ourselves with creating our own project - An Online travel company course – it has taken over a year now, and many distractions, changes, and problems were getting in the way, but we have a new commitment to it, and it's almost ready to launch!

 Despite some big wins, this year has been the biggest regarding hard lessons –probably because we feel there are things not working and some things we want to change.